yael333/yael333.github.io/data/memsafety.md

 Lately I've been quite busy with IRL stuff and most of my computer stuff has been dedicated to CTF's - latest of which was Google CTF 2023.
 It was a great amount of fun and there are posts in the works about it already~

-Although it made me reminscent of an older challange that was presented two years ago in Google CTF 2021: ``memsafety``
+Although it made me reminiscent of an older challenge that was presented two years ago in Google CTF 2021: ``memsafety``

 ## Background
 Going back 2 years ago is quite wild, I was a bored high schooler barely surviving *the pandemic*.
 Back then I was much much less skilled, as it was one of my first ever CTF's.
-Me and [my friend](https://tzlil.net) competed and managed to complete around 2-3 challanges, honestly more than we anticipated and looking back at it was quite impressive ><
+Me and [my friend](https://tzlil.net) competed and managed to complete around 2-3 challenges, honestly more than we anticipated and looking back at it was quite impressive ><

-This is the story about the most memorable challange we solved.
+This is the story about the most memorable challenge we solved.

-## The Challange
+## The Challenge
-After a small analysis it appears this challange contains three of my favorite things of all times: pwn, sandbox escape and Rust~!
+After a small analysis it appears this challenge contains three of my favorite things of all times: pwn, sandbox escape and Rust~!

 Downloading the attachment archive linked on the website we get several files: a ``sources/`` Rust project directory and ``chal.py`` script: